Abhinaykotla/Gender-recognisition-voice/README.md

-# SpeechGenderRecognition
+# Gender-recognisition-voice

-This is project allows to recognize from a wav file the gender of who speak.
+This project uses multiple machine learning models to recognize the gender of a speaker from a .wav audio file.
+It analyzes 14 individual traits of human voice to make the prediction.

-To install the project locally, read the follows instructions.
+## Getting Started

-## Requirements
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-- Python3
+### Prerequisites

-**Libraries**
+The project requires Python 3 and several Python libraries, including:

 - scikit-image
 - pandas
 - numpy